Details of Expressions

 Getting back to assignment statements, Java has several variations on the assignment operator, which exist to save typing.
 For example, "A += B" is defined to be the same as "A = A + B".
-Every operator in Java that applies to two operands, except for the relational operators, gives rise to a similar assignment operator.
+Many of Java's operators give rise to similar assignment operators.
 For example:

 The combined assignment operator += even works with strings.
 Recall that when the + operator is used with a string as one of the operands, it represents concatenation.
 Since str += x is equivalent to str = str + x, when += is used with a string on the left-hand side, it appends the value on the right-hand side onto the string.
 For example, if str has the value "tire", then the statement str += 'd'; changes the value of str to "tired".